 The study of the legal impact of the various social institutions on international managers.
 The study of the role of culture, education, and politics in shaping attitudes toward work and leisure.
 The study of the role of discipline and motivation in different cultures.

 This course introduces the student to the field of business analytics and an overview of data and information management.
 The topics covered in this course will include the following: the use of data warehouses, dashboards, key performance indicators, and data mining for making business decisions; an introduction to computer programming and computational thinking; an overview of information systems, their purpose, and their importance to international organizations.
 Computational thinking will introduce the student to the fundamental concepts of computer science used in problem solving, which include understanding human behavior, design, and algorithm development.
 Python, an object oriented programming language, will be used.
 Student learning will occur via individual and team projects.

 To review a full list of program requirements and course descriptions, please see the Keuka College Record's information on the Master of Science in Management program.

 In addition to Keuka College’s institutional accreditation by the Middle States Commission on Higher Education, the College has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE), located at 11374 Strang Line Road, Lenexa, Kansas, USA.

 All of your faculty will come to the classroom armed with real-world business experience, not just textbook theory.
-You'll talk through real scenarios that managers face each day, solve live problems, and be able to use what you learn in the program at work the very next morning.
+You'll talk through real scenarios that managers face each day, solve live problems, and be able to use what you learn in the program at work the very next day.